 As posts are published, they will be organized into those or other related categories.
 Categories that have posts published to them will be listed in the sidebar in Categories of Posts.
 Readers can click on a category and see the posts in that category.

 We’re Alicia Trelles-Duckett, Kevin Lonergan, and Simon Buehring, the co-hosts of this blog.
 You can read more about us next to our pictures to the right on each page of the blog.
 We will publish about various aspects of project management and will focus especially on practical tips and tools.
 These posts will include posts from guest writers, as well.

 We have implemented many features to make the blogs very valuable and convenient to use.
 To learn how to use the blogs, click on Library Blog’s Home under the header on each page of the blog.

 If You’re Interested In Hosting a Blog for the Library

 Just click on Contact Us at the bottom of each page and share your idea, including the topic that you would like to blog about.
 You would need to commit to publishing a post at least twice a week for at least six months.
-In return, you would get tremendous visibility to you and your writing.
-You would retain copyright of your writing – see the Copyright in the footer on each page.
+In return, you would get tremendous visibility for yourself and your writing.
+You would retain the copyright of your writing – see the Copyright in the footer on each page.